PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate in1, in2, and in3 according to the calculation rules in compute, and store the calculation result in the register out according to the OutT type.
+Calculate in1, in2, and in3 according to the calculation rules in OpFunc, and store the calculation result in the register out according to the OutT type.

 ### Template Parameters